How to Get a Chinese Visa for Your Tibet Tour: the Ultimate Guide

 Student Visa (X): issued to a foreigner who plans to stay in China for more than 6 months for the purpose of studying, pursuing advanced studies, or engaging in internships.

-Business Visa (F): issued to a foreigner who is invited to China for a visit, an investigation, a lecture, to do business, scientific-technological and culture exchange, short-term advanced studies or internship for no more than 6 months.
+Business Visa (F): issued to a foreigner who is invited to China for a visit, an investigation, a lecture, to do business, scientific-technological and cultural exchange, short-term advanced studies, or internship for no more than 6 months.

 To apply for a Chinese Visa, you will need to prepare essential documents, including a valid passport, a completed visa application form, and a recent passport-type photo.